reserve-protocol/protocol/elder-p0-review.md

     - Add an approvedCollateral() accessor (returns an array) to AssetRegistry
     - Replace current set accessses with that accessor

+After discussion: No main on priceUSD call, asset is permissioned, Main updates it for asset registration and defaulting status (SOUND, IFFY, DEFAULTED)
+8/10

 # RevenueDistributor
-- [ ] Is there any way to move the RevenueShare type closer to RevenueDistributor?
+- [x] Is there any way to move the RevenueShare type closer to RevenueDistributor?

-- [ ] RevenueDistributor.distribute() will hit failures due to rounding -- if rounding brings the total below amount, it'll leave dust; if rounding brings the total above amount, it'll revert.
+- [x] RevenueDistributor.distribute() will hit failures due to rounding -- if rounding brings the total below amount, it'll leave dust; if rounding brings the total above amount, it'll revert.
     - Solution: The final transfer in the series should go to the "protocol" (rtoken or stRSR), and should sweep whatever is left after a running total.

 # VaultHandler
 - [ ] _switchVault: why do we call beforeUpdate() a second time?
-If we need to call a more-subclass beforeUpdate, we need to call this.beforeUpdate(); just calling beforeUpdate() won't work.
+If we need to call a more-subclass beforeUpdate, we need to call this.beforeUpdate(); just calling beforeUpdate() won't work. #BUs-to-RToken

 # DefaultHandler:
 - [ ] We've still got setMood in places.
 Turn that into some sort of semantic set of calls on Moody; I bet we catch at least one big bug that way.